CXP Archive Transcoder

 The No Recompression selection in the Windows Media Profile combo-box will use the native compression found in the CXP archive.
 Processing using no recompression will be much faster than other profiles using recompression, however there are certain limitations.
 For example, 'no recompression' will not work in the case where there are media type changes from one segment to the next, and where slide images are to be used in place of video.

-Creating a Basic Archive
+Creating an Archive

 The following are the steps to post-process an archive: